Aashutosh17/DSAlgo-Python/README.md

-# Data Structures and Algorithms - Scott Barrett (Udemy)
+# Data Structures and Algorithms

 This repository contains the code and notes I've learned while going through the DSA course by Scott Barrett on Udemy.